Find suggested replacement products here

 Visit our blog for more information

 A medical device is an implant, instrument, or machine used in the diagnosis of disease or in the cure, treatment, or prevention of the same in humans.
 It is intended to affect the structure or function of the body but does not do so through a chemical action in the body.
-Medical device manufacturing is governed by agencies such as the FDA, and the MHRA, which expect manufacturers to adhere to established standards.
+Medical device manufacturing is governed by agencies such as the FDA, and the MHRA, which expect manufacturers to adhere to established standards like UDI (unique device identification).

 The challenges of today’s medical device manufacturing applications – small, single use devices in high demand with ever-increasing reliability requirements – are pushing the need for more sophisticated manufacturing technologies, and AMADA WELD TECH, in consult with medical device industry expert customers, is leading the way with our comprehensive range of resistance and laser welding, laser marking, laser cutting and laser micromachining technologies.